Flatbed vs Wheel-Lift Towing in Phoenix, AZ – Which Is Best for Your Vehicle?

 • Accident recovery and non-rolling vehicles

-• (2) Dodge Ram 5500 with Miller Industries 10-Series 20’ beds – versatile daily flatbeds for secure, damage-free transport.
+• (2) Dodge Ram 5500 with Miller Industries 10-Series 20′ beds – versatile daily flatbeds for secure, damage-free transport

-• Kenworth T270 with Century 12-Series bed – stable, higher-capacity flatbed for longer hauls.
+• Kenworth T270 with Century 12-Series bed – stable, higher-capacity flatbed for longer hauls

-• Freightliner M2 with Century 12-Series bed – reliable mid-range flatbed for long distance or multi-vehicle sequences.
+• Freightliner M2 with Century 12-Series bed – reliable mid-range flatbed for long distance or multi-vehicle sequences

-• Ford F-650 with Century 12-Series bed – ideal for oversized or equipment tows.
+• Ford F-650 with Century 12-Series bed – ideal for oversized or equipment tows

-• Peterbilt 536 with Century 12-Series bed – our powerhouse platform for demanding jobs.
+• Peterbilt 536 with Century 12-Series bed – our powerhouse platform for demanding jobs

 What Is a Wheel-Lift Tow Truck?

 Wheel-lift towing uses a hydraulic yoke to lift the front or rear wheels, keeping two wheels on the ground.
 It’s quick to deploy and maneuverable in tight spaces—great for short, local tows.
+Explore our wheel-lift towing services in Phoenix.

 Best For